In the field of micro- and nano-manufacturing, the precision of apertures directly determines product performance.

 Traditional laser hole processing relies on the thermal effect of nanosecond pulsed laser, through the material melting or vaporization to achieve hole formation.

-This type of process is suitable for millimeter to hundred micron level hole diameters, but the problems of carbonization and microcracks caused by heat-affected zone (HAZ) limit its application in sensitive scenarios such as semiconductor wafers and biological materials.
+This type of process is suitable for hole diameters ranging from millimeters to hundreds of microns.
+However, carbonization and microcracks caused by the heat-affected zone (HAZ) limit its use in sensitive applications, such as semiconductor wafers and biological materials.

 Ultrafast lasers (femtosecond/picosecond class) change the processing mode through a nonlinear absorption mechanism: